Relentless Nadal sets up Djokovic semi-final - Capital Sports

 Sevastova hinted at a fightback early in the second as she got out to a 3-0 lead.

-But Halep, who also lost in the semi-finals of the women’s doubles with compatriot Irina-Camelia Begu on Friday, showed no signs of lacking in energy as she bounced back in emphatic fashion to win the last six games for the loss of just 14 points.
+But Halep bounced back in emphatic fashion to win the last six games for the loss of just 14 points.

-Halep will face in-form Frenchwoman Kristina Mladenovic or Svetlana Kuznetsova in Saturday’s final.
+Halep will face in-form Frenchwoman Kristina Mladenovic, who overcame Svetlana Kuznetsova 6-4, 7-6 (7/4), to make her third final of the season.

 Comments